Luxcium/image-pipeline/copilot.md

-# AI Agent Guidance

-This file serves as a placeholder for AI agent guidance related to the TypeScript code.
-Detailed instructions and guidelines will be provided here to assist AI agents in understanding and interacting with the codebase.

-## GitHub Copilot Instructions
+# GitHub Copilot Instructions

+## Onboarding Instructions

 Welcome to the team, GitHub Copilot!
 Your primary directive is to maintain a hyperaware, stateful workspace that captures the essence of our team's intellectual journey.
 Follow these instructions to get started: